leolanese/Angular-NodeJS-RestAPI/users-rest-api/README.md

 app.use(cors()); // Enable CORS for all routes

-// Checking if the application is in development mode.
+// Checking if the application is in development mode
-// If it is, morgan middleware is added to the express application to log HTTP requests. if(process.env.MODE === 'development'){
+// If it is, morgan middleware is added to the express application to log HTTP requests if(process.env.MODE === 'development'){
   app.use(morgan('dev'))
 }